-The Historical Dashboard’s core metrics are featured right at the top: total engaged minutes, pageviews, and average engaged minutes.
+The Historical Dashboard’s core metrics are featured right at the top: total engaged minutes, average engaged time, pageviews, quality views and uniques.
 We wanted to combine our signature quality metrics with more traditional ones to give users the necessary context behind pageviews and clicks.

 Pageviews, defined as the total number of pages viewed for the given site, section, or author.

 Quality Views, Pageviews that received at least 15 seconds of engaged time.
 It is indicated both in total Quality Pageviews and as a percentage of all pageviews.

 Uniques, defined as the total number of unique users that have visited a page, group of pages, or site.

 For a deeper layer of context, each metric is automatically compared to how it was performing over a similar timeframe the week before.
 That way you’re always keeping up to date with how your content is performing day over day and week over week.

 By default, the Historical Dashboard loads with the data since midnight yesterday, but using the date picker gives you complete flexibility over what range of historical data you want to look over.
 You can use the preset options to set the yesterday, last week, last month, or last 3/6/12 months, or set an entirely custom date range.

 Just open the calendar box and select the date you want to start from, then just move your cursor to end date -- you’ll see the days in between turn light blue as you hover over them so you know they’re being included.